On this page:

 You can repeat this process to also create a secure connection to the MIT SECURE N wireless network.
 For information on the differences between MIT SECURE and MIT SECURE N, please see: What is the difference between the MIT wireless networks (MIT SECURE, MIT SECURE N, MIT GUEST and MIT)?

-Instructions for mobile devices including Android, iPad, iPhone, Blackberry, Windows Mobile 6.x and webOS can be found on the Mobile Device Ninja.
+Instructions for mobile devices including Android, iPad, iPhone, Blackberry, Windows Mobile 6.x and webOS can be found on the Mobile Device Support.
 Platform specific links follow below:

 If you have questions or problems connecting to the MIT wireless networks, please contact the MIT Computing Help Desk.